cc-archive/ccwordpress/www/wp-content/plugins/google-analyticator/readme.txt

 6. An example of a front-end widget configuration.

 == Changelog ==

+= 6.1 =
+* Prepares Google Analyticator for WordPress 3.0 compatibility.
+* Updates the async tracking snippet to the latest version provided by Google.
+This new update solves issues with IE7 and IE6, and fixes all problems related to the snippet being placed in the <head> section of a page.
+You can rest easy knowing that async tracking in the <head> is completely compatible with IE now.
+* Adds an html comment to the page header when tracking code is hidden due to the user admin level.
+This should make is less confusing for new Google Analyticator users, wondering if their tracking code is visible to the world.
+* Adds a setting to specify a specific profile ID.
+This will help users with multiple Analytics profiles, by allowing them to specify which profile to use with the dashboard widget.
+* Revamps the disable tracking settings.
+Now uses user roles and provides more fine grain control.
+If you use something other than the default, be sure to visit the settings page to ensure your settings are correct.
+* Adds a new setting providing fine grain control over who can see the dashboard widget.
+* Fixes the disappearing UID box bug when not authenticated.

 = 6.0.2 =
 * Updates the async tracking snippet to the latest version provided by Google.